blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/n8n-part1.md

 ---

-## Step 4: Build Your First Workflow: Manual Trigger -> HTTP Request
+## Step 4: Build Your First Workflow

 We will build a simple workflow that manually triggers and fetches data from a public API.